ray-project/ray/doc/source/index.md

 **Getting started**
 ^^^^^^^^^^^^^^^

-Learn how to install Ray, compute an example with the Ray Core API, and use the Ray's ML libraries.
+Learn how to install Ray, compute an example with the Ray Core API, and use Ray's ML libraries.

 +++